liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Pricing--PricingApi.md

 ##### `private Uri ` [`SalesUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1a40df74fdccb558ba58338c9fdff8c5cb)`()`

+It returns a `Uri` object that is the base URI for the sales endpoint.

 ##### `private Uri ` [`SalesUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1a483214393cf288850506d0329012e6af)`(` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the sales endpoint.

+#### Parameters
+* `IUriParameterBuilder` This is an interface that is used to build the query string parameters for the request.

 ##### `private Uri ` [`DaysUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1a87ddd2563a44aa86c74ddff9150accd6)`()`

+It returns a `Uri` object that represents the URL for the API endpoint that returns the sales data for the last 30 days.

 ##### `private Uri ` [`DaysUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1a42a804fa079726477ab3de3949fb7b15)`(` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the `/prices/sales/days` endpoint.

+#### Parameters
+* `IUriParameterBuilder` This is an interface that is used to build the query string parameters for the request.

 ##### `private Uri ` [`TemplatesUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1a70668a91db02b5409d48e972387179ce)`()`

+It returns a `Uri` object that represents the URL of the API endpoint that returns the list of templates.

 ##### `private Uri ` [`TemplatesUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1a30cb80a82c84d990c2a4d561ba86516e)`(` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the `/prices/templates` endpoint

+#### Parameters
+* `IUriParameterBuilder` This is a class that is used to build the query string parameters for the request.

 ##### `private Uri ` [`AssetsUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1ae492984f10f05c5b2c55dff3eeac11c1)`()`

+It returns a `Uri` object that points to the `/prices/assets` endpoint.

 ##### `private Uri ` [`AssetsUri`](#class_atomic_market_api_client_1_1_pricing_1_1_pricing_api_1aea89cf6aa0da1ceb2030d2c0fbd9f19e)`(` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the `/prices/assets` endpoint.

+#### Parameters
+* `IUriParameterBuilder` This is a class that is used to build the query string parameters for the request.